WenhaoHe02/dynamo/docs/guides/dynamo_deploy/logging.md

 This guide demonstrates how to set up logging for Dynamo in Kubernetes using Grafana Loki and Alloy.
 This setup provides a simple reference logging setup that can be followed in Kubernetes clusters including Minikube and MicroK8s.

+> [!Note]
-> ⚠️ Note: This setup is intended for development and testing purposes.
+> This setup is intended for development and testing purposes.
 For production environments, please refer to the official documentation for high-availability configurations.

 ## Components Overview